 To get an internship, research internship, or grant using your German, follow this simple process.
 First read through the opportunities below.
-Then meet with Dr. Windham or Dr. Neville.
+Then meet with Dr. Windham.
 We’ll discuss options and introduce you personally to appropriate staff in the Student Professional Development Center, the faculty representative for academic grants, or other appropriate personnel.

 The Baden-Württemberg Stiftung enables some 1,200 students a year from all over the world to study in abroad for three to eleven months.
 The objective is to promote the international exchange of highly qualified German and foreign students.
 The scholarships are divided equally between applicants from Baden-Württemberg and from abroad.